 The faculty offers the core science subjects i.e. Biology, Physics, Chemistry, and Mathematics I & II and the applied science subjects of Computer Science, Applied Statistics and Earth Science at all three levels.
-In addition, Compulsory, Auxiliary and Elective Courses are also offered.
-The subjects and courses of different categories for the above-mentioned degree programmes are given in tables and the conditions for selection of courses underneath for each level are given below.
+In addition, Compulsory, Auxiliary and Elective Courses are offered.
+The subjects and courses of different categories for the above-mentioned degree programmes and the conditions for selection of courses underneath for each level are given below.

-2.6.1.
-Subjects / Courses of Level - I
+2.6.1 Subjects/ Courses of Level - I